Fantine

 She was first played in the musical by Rose Laurens in France, and when the musical came to England, Patti LuPone played Fantine in the West End.
 Fantine has since been played by numerous actresses.

 Fantine became an archetype of self-abnegation and devoted motherhood.
 She has been portrayed by many actresses in stage and screen versions of the story and has been depicted in works of art.

 In the novel

 Description

 Hugo introduces Fantine as one of four fair girls attached to young, wealthy students.
 "She was called Fantine because she had never been known by any other name..."
 She is described as having, "gold and pearls for her dowry; but the gold was on her head and the pearls in her mouth."
 Hugo elaborates: "Fantine was fair, without being too conscious of it.
 She was fair in the two ways—style and rhythm.
 Style is the form of the ideal, rhythm is its movement."

+Her name is said to derive from the Fantines, fairies that appear in Swiss folklore.
+Their name is derived from French enfantine, lit. 'childlike', which alludes to Fantine's childlike, naive nature.